kamikariat/themissingsemester/Networking.md

 - ARP (Address Translation Protocol): Translate IP address to MAC addresses.
 - DHCP (Dynamic Host Configuration Protocol): Get configuration when first connecting to a network.
 - WPA (Wi-Fi Protected Access): Communicate securely in a wireless local network.
+- BGP (Border Gateway Protocol): Routing packets.
+The Internet is made of smaller autonomous systems (AS) Each AS broadcasts the shortest routes it knows of (dependent on the shortest routes of its neighbors and distance to neighbors).
+- TCP (Transport Layer Protocols): Reliably sending packets
+- UDP (User Datagram Protocol): Non-reliably sending packets

 # Concepts